So, what's the problem

 Dyer's woad (Isatis tinctoria) is a plant of Eurasian origin in the mustard family.
 It was introduced to North America by early colonists as a textile dye crop and then accidentally spread as a contaminant of crop seed.
 Today, it is officially recognized as a serious weed in 10 western US states.
 Unlike most other invasive plants, dyer’s woad can invade undisturbed sites.
 This makes it a particular problem in well-vegetated sites, such as rangelands, because it can readily invade and dominate them.

 Control is difficult.
 Chemical control is limited in rangeland and forests by often inaccessible terrain, the risk of undesirable environmental impacts and questionable economic returns.
 Cultivation can be effective against the weed in crop areas, but it must be repeated 2–3 times a year for several years to be successful.

 What is this project doing?

 In 2004, Mark Schwarzländer (University of Idaho, USA) and Jim Hull (Weed Superintendent, Idaho) invited CABI to participate in an initiative to investigate the potential for biological control of dyer's woad.
 We identified several potential biological control agents, which we subsequently studied to varying degrees.
 The aim was to identify species that are both specific to the target plant and cause sufficient damage to limit the weed’s impact and spread in the USA.

 Current work concentrates on two weevils: the seed feeder Ceutorhynchus peyerimhoffi and the root-crown miner C. rusticus.
 We tested them on over one hundred plant species, two-thirds of which are native to North America and include species of conservation concern.

-C. peyerimhoffi laid eggs and developed in only four non-target species in no-choice tests.
+C. peyerimhoffi laid eggs and developed in only five non-target species in no-choice tests.
 Unfortunately one of them, Boechera hoffmannii, is a federally listed endangered species.
 However, additional tests suggest very limited risk of non-target attack on B. hoffmannii and other test species in the field.